Kloster Allerheiligen, Schaffhausen: History

+The last three abbots reorganized the administration of the abbey's estates.
+The last abbot, Michael Eggenstorfer, undertook further building work in 1521–1522.
+In 1524, the abbey was converted into a collegiate foundation, and the Münster became the town's second principal church.
+The new foundation had twelve canons and was dissolved in 1529, following the introduction of the Reformation in Schaffhausen.
+The canons received lifetime maintenance, and the town became the monastery's legal successor.

 Convent buildings

 The first extensions of the abbey included the east wing of the convent building with the chapter house of the monks on the ground floor, and a dormitory with latrines upstairs.
 In the west, the monastery gate, a two-storey house for guests and lay brothers were added, built around the three-aisled Basilica with a three-apsed choir, a transept and a double tower facade to the west.
 The westerly courtyard was also built in the foundation era, preceded by a single goal, which was flanked by two chapels.
 About this door system, there was possibly the entrance to the Nellenburg Palatinate, once the residence of the family.
 The monastery was modeled on the church buildings of the Cluny Abbey.
 The monastery consists of a cloister, the garden, the two-winged, two-storey convent buildings and the domestic buildings.
 In the mid-1460s Abbot Berchtold Wiechser initiated the construction of the Bindhaus (cooperage) over the large wine cellar.
-In 1521/22 a new convent house with monk cells instead of the old hospital, as well as a Beguine house were built.
+A Beguine house was added during the medieval expansion of about 1150–1250.
+In 1521/22 a new convent house with monks' cells replaced the old hospital.
 In 1529 the convent buildings were redeveloped as houses.
 Twelve years later, the city council moved the municipal cemetery in the former eastern cloister garden.
 In the winter of 1543, a boys' school was established.
 The cloister garden was used from 1577 to 1874 as the cemetery for the privileged citizens of Schaffhausen.